Marshall Ford — DevOps Engineer & Full Stack Web Developer

 4. Embracing GitOps and Infrastructure as Code principles to describe and manage systems

-5. Utilizing CI/CD tooling for transparent, predictable, and reliable builds
+5. Utilizing CI/CD for standardized, reliable, and tested deployments

 Software Engineering

-In the web development space I am passionate about:
+Within the web development space I have experience with:

-3. Harnessing mature open source platforms for caching and persistence
+3. Harnessing mature platforms for caching and data persistence

 Other Interests